- This event has passed.

 Between 2017 and 2030, the number of persons aged 60 years or over is projected to grow by 46 per cent (from 962 million to 1.4 billion) globally outnumbering youth, as well as children under the age of 10.
 Moreover, this increase will be the greatest and most rapid in the developing world (A/RES/73/143).
 Population ageing is poised to become one of the most significant social transformations of the 21st century.

 Older people have always played a significant role in society as leaders, caretakers and custodians of tradition.
-Yet they are also highly vulnerable, with many falling into poverty, becoming disabled or facing discrimination.
-As health care improves, the population of older people is growing.
+Yet they are also highly vulnerable, with many falling into poverty, becoming disabled, facing discrimination, and as we have learned in 2020, battling more severe impacts from COVID-19.
+As healthcare improves, the population of older people is growing.
 Their needs are also growing, as are their contributions to the world.

-The International Day of Older Persons is an opportunity to highlight the important contributions that older people make to society and raise awareness of the opportunities and challenges of ageing in today’s world.
+The International Day of Older Persons is an opportunity to highlight the important contributions that older people, and those who provide them with healthcare, make to society and raise awareness of the opportunities and challenges of ageing in today’s world.